mongodb/atlas-local-lib/README.md

 ## License

-This project is licensed under the terms specified in the project's license file.
+This project is licensed under the Apache License, Version 2.0 (see `LICENSE.txt`).
+It also makes use of third-party libraries, which are distributed under their own respective licenses (see `LICENSE-3RD-PARTY.txt`).

 ## Related Projects